LukeSmithxyz/landchad/content/cron.md

 file directory.
 Some programs which need cronjobs will automatically install them in the following way.

-Run the command `ls /etc/cron*` you should see a list of directories and there contents.
-The directories should be something like the below:
+Run the command `ls /etc/cron*` and you should see a list of directories and their contents.
+The list of directories should look something like below:

 -   /etc/cron.d *This is a crontab like the ones that you create with* `crontab -e`